arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 	>**Note:** The initial number or roles is determined by the **ServiceConfiguration.cscfg** file that you uploaded earlier, when you deployed the package in Task 2.

-	>**Note:** The **Instances** setting controls the number of roles that Windows Azure starts and is used to scale the service.
-For a token-based subscription â€”currently only available in countries that are not provisioned for billingâ€” this number is limited to a maximum of two instances.
+	>**Note:** The **Instances** setting controls the number of roles that Microsoft Azure starts and is used to scale the service.
+For a token-based subscription —currently only available in countries that are not provisioned for billing— this number is limited to a maximum of two instances.
 However, in the commercial offering, you can change it to any number that you are willing to pay for.

 1. Click **Save** to update the configuration and wait for the **Cloud Service** to apply the new settings.